 • Types of vans: Ram Promaster, Ram Promaster City, Dodge Grand Caravan

-DC-based Vander Outdoors rents out four campervan layouts based on three distinct van models: the Ram Promaster, the smaller Ram Promaster City, and the Dodge Grand Caravan.
+DC-based camper rental company Vander Outdoors rents out four campervan layouts based on three distinct van models: the Ram Promaster, the smaller Ram Promaster City, and the Dodge Grand Caravan.
 Note that the Promaster City and the Grand Caravan are both minivan-sized vehicles: not ideal for families, but perfect for couples or solo travelers looking to keep things simple.

 You get 150 free miles per day included with the cost of your rental (well above the industry standard of 100 miles per day), and the company considers one-way trips on a case-by-case basis.

-Gearbox Adventure Campervan Rentals
+Gearbox Adventure

 Photo by @gearbox_adventure_rentals

-• Locations: Birmingham, AL
+• Pick-up Locations: Birmingham, AL

 • Price range: $225 – $285 per night